Spring and Mortality in the Julian Alps - Slovenia 2018

 A gap in the cloud cover and a sportive two-seater-car took us to the Julian Alps in Slovenia, 30 kilometers away from the Mediterranean Sea.
-It was 8 in the evening already when we commenced our ascent.
-Around midnight we passed the tree line.
+It was already 8 in the evening when we commenced our ascent.
+Around midnight, we passed the tree line.
 At 2 am we were too exhausted to go any further.
-With one night of sleep deprivation my friend directly passed out.
+With one night of sleep deprivation, my friend directly passed out.
 I took the chance to time-lapse the Milky Way.
-Lying in my sleeping bag, falling asleep, the camera kept busy photographing in intervals.
+Quit lying in my sleeping bag and slowly falling asleep the camera kept busy photographing in intervals.

-The day was still young and fresh of cool air coming in from the northern Alps.
+The day was still young and fresh of cool air coming in from the Northern Alps.
 There we were.
 Strong winds and storm driven clouds around us.
 Then suddenly in the golden morning sun-light, we relished the panoramic experience of this altitude and then again big wisps of thick clouds fleeing away with 100 km/h.
-On the ridge and between the rocks weather turned into every condition physics is permitting in a ongoing alternate.
+On the ridge and between the rocks, the weather seemed to turninto every condition physics is permitting in an ongoing alternate.

 Further on the way back to Italy, we drove through a former mining town.
 It was a surprising example for how things can come about.
 Since the mine had been closed in 1991 only an eighth of the original population is still living there.
 They remain like the mining shafts, existing inside the mountain, old, begot because of deposits the mountain once had.

 Young people were not to be found here.
 The school was abandoned.
 The big residential buildings are mute evidences of vital times long gone.
 The edifices may be there for 10 maybe 30 more years, not so the old residents and their stories.